timtomov/timtomov.github.io/content/projects/scene-nvs/index.md

 ---
-title: 'Scene Novel View Synthesis'
+title: 'Novel View Synthesis for Scenes in the Wild'
-summary: 'Neural rendering project for novel view synthesis using deep learning techniques'
+summary: 'We propose a novel combination of local as well as global conditioning modules with which we finetune Stable Diffusion on the ScanNet++ dataset.'
 tags:
   - Computer Vision
   - Deep Learning